Sarenne/starter-academic/content/home/accomplishments.md

 #   title: 'Object-Oriented Programming in R: S3 and R6 Course'
 #   url: ""
 ---
+* **06/2026**: We released **RealityTest**, a benchmark for evaluating how AI systems respond when people probe their indentity in spoken and written interactions across 5 major languages.
+Our [paper](https://arxiv.org/abs/2606.00168) (and [blog post](https://www.aisi.gov.uk/blog/realitytest-do-ai-systems-disclose-their-identity-when-asked)) highlight the importance of understanding how people actually manage ambiguity about the identity of their partner in interactions for evaluating model behaviour.
 * **03/2026**: Sean will be presenting our [paper](https://aclanthology.org/2026.eacl-long.283/) at EACL in Morocco, go say hi :)
-* **02/2026**: I'll be attending the [International Association for Safe and Ethical AI'26](https://www.iaseai.org/iaseai26) in Paris to talk about our work on how AI systems discloure their identity.
-Reach out if you'd like to set up a chat!
+* **02/2026**: I'll be attending the [International Association for Safe and Ethical AI'26](https://www.iaseai.org/iaseai26) in Paris to talk about our work on how AI systems disclose their identity.
+Reach out if you'd like to arrange a chat!
 * **12/2025**: I'm organising the [Young Female Researchers in Speech workshop](https://sites.google.com/view/yfrsw-2025) again at Interspeech 2026, feel free to *get in touch if you (or a student you know) are interested in applying!*
 * **12/2025**: I'm also organising the [Explainability for Compliance and Trust in Speech AI](https://sites.google.com/view/ect-speechai2026), a special session at Interspeech 2026, feel free to *get in touch if you'd like to submit a paper!*
 * **09/2025**: Our paper was accepted at ASRU, where I'll also be chairing the special session on [Responsible Speech and Audio Generative AI](https://codecfake.github.io/RespSA-GenAI/).
 Send me a message if you'd like to arrange a chat.